Relativistic electrons coupled with Newtonian nuclear dynamics: Introduction

 \subsection{The classical dynamics for nuclei}

 The Born-Oppenheimer approximation is one of the most known and useful mathematical approximations to deal with molecular dynamics in quantum chemistry.
 It allows simplifying the Schr\"{o}dinger equation by treating separately the wavefunctions of atomic nuclei and electrons.
-However there are physical situations where this approximation does not work, like for instance in presence of a time-dependent electric field.\\ In order to deal with this kind of situations, we need to introduce another model to study the dynamics of the nuclei.
-Since it is well known in the literature that point-like sources create divergences in classical electrodynamics as well as in QED \cite{LanAbrHal-1956-INC}, we take nuclear charge distributions centred in the centre of mass of the corresponding nucleus and suppose them to be classical.
-The physical explanation of both the two approximations relies on the fact that atomic nuclei are much heavier than electrons: indeed, the mass of a nucleon is approximately $1836$ times the mass of an electron.
-Then the Born-Oppenheimer approximation holds because for this reason the electrons are much faster than the nuclei and so it makes sense to suppose that they modify their quantum state instantaneously (in an adiabatic way) with respect to the dynamics of the nuclei.
-On the other hand, the approximation about the classical nature of the centre of mass of the nuclei holds as well because the quantum nature of the nuclei can be neglected since most of quantum phenomena shows up with a probability which decreases exponentially with the mass of the particle.
-Thus, this approximation is almost always valid in chemistry and allows us to study the time evolution of atomic nuclei from a classical point of view.\\ Let us consider $M$ nuclei and denote by $m_k$ and $z_k$ respectively the mass and the charge of the $k$-th nucleus.
+However there are physical situations where this approximation does not work, like for instance in presence of a time-dependent electric field.
+We refer the reader to \cite[Paragraphs~2.2 and 2.3]{CanLeB-1999-MMMAS} for a more detailed discussion about the adiabatic approximation, which is a generalisation of the Born-Oppenheimer approximation, and its range of applications.\\ In order to deal with this kind of situations, we need to introduce another model to study the dynamics of the nuclei.
+Since it is well known in the literature that point-like sources create divergences in classical electrodynamics as well as in QED \cite{LanAbrHal-1956-INC}, we take nuclear charge distributions centred in the centres of mass of the corresponding nuclei and suppose them to be classical.
+The physical explanation of this approximation relies on the fact that atomic nuclei are much heavier than electrons.
+Indeed, the ratio is approximately $1836$ for the hydrogen nucleus and is greater than $10^4$ for most of the other atoms encountered in chemistry.
+Hence, the quantum nature of the nuclei can be neglected in most applications.
+This approximation is almost always valid in chemistry and allows us to study the time evolution of atomic nuclei from a classical point of view.
+Moreover, the dynamics of the classical nuclei can be assumed to be non-relativistic mainly because these particles are really massive and therefore heavy.
+For this reason, they are usually slow compared to the speed of light and their relativistic corrections can be neglected.\\ Let us consider $M$ nuclei and denote by $m_k$ and $z_k$ respectively the mass and the charge of the $k$-th nucleus.
 The state of the system is then classically described at time $t$ as a point in the phase space given by the coordinates of the centres of mass,